ecomp-shONgit/styloAH/README.md

 **Author:** Prof. Schubert, Alte Geschichte Leipzig

 We added a fiew Greek language specific normalization functions.
-We prepared a starter script, that does the install of additional packages and the start up of the style version.
+We prepared a starter script, that does the install of additional packages and the start up of the stylo version.

 # stylo: R package for stylometric analyses